elastic/rally/docs/track.rst

 Properties
 """"""""""

-* ``body``: The request body passed to the _sql API with the initial request.
+* ``body`` (mandatory): The request body passed to the _sql API with the initial request.
 Must contain the "query" key.
 Subsequent pagination requests will only include the cursor in the request body.
 * ``pages``: (optional, defaults to 1) Number of pages to retrieve at most for this search.
 If a query yields fewer results than the specified number of pages it will fail with an exception.

 **Example**